CTO Security Responsibilities: You're the CISO Until You Hire One

 The Three Things You Need to Get Right

-The mistake most CTOs make is trying to learn security deeply.
+The mistake most CTOs make is trying to learn security more deeply on the technical side.
 Reading NIST frameworks cover to cover.
+Going down rabbit holes on container security or zero-trust architecture.
 Taking CISSP study courses on weekends.
-Going down rabbit holes on container security or zero-trust architecture.

-Then there’s knowing what to delegate.
-Pen testing, compliance evidence gathering, vendor risk assessments, and security awareness training are all things that don’t require your direct involvement.
+Then there's knowing what to delegate.
+Pen testing, compliance evidence gathering, vendor risk assessments, and security awareness training are all things that don't require your direct involvement.
 They require your oversight.
 Find people, whether internal engineers with security interest or external partners, who can own the execution.
-Don’t think you can do 24/7 monitoring yourself — you can’t.
-Hire an expert service to be on the front lines.
 Your job is reviewing results and making decisions, not running Burp Suite yourself.

 The hardest one, and the one most CTOs get wrong, is knowing when to hand it off.
 More on that below.